skortchmark9/riMap/README_MAPS.txt

 ==========================================

 * Stars:
 	KDTree and other stuff came from Elias's (<emc3>) Stars project.
-This went virtually unmodified except for one small change in how the KDTree was built.
+This went virtually unmodified except for one change in how the KDTree was built - the constructor only sorts K times and therefore helps us build the tree very quickly.
 * Autocorrect:
 	We used Sam's autocorrect (<skortchm>).
 We didn't have to change it much.
 * Bacon: